Luís Montenegro: Tax benefits and Spinumviva cases

+2025 election

+President Marcelo Rebelo de Sousa had made clear that he would call snap elections if the government did not pass the motion of confidence.
+An election was called for 18 May 2025, in which Montenegro's alliance retained its plurality in parliament, but again fell short of a majority.
+The Democratic Alliance gained seats, while the PS lost seats and Chega made gains.

+On 29 May, Montenegro was invited once again to form a new government.
+The XXV Constitutional Government of Portugal was sworn in on 5 June.

 Personal life

 Montenegro was nicknamed Ervilha ("Pea") as a child for being small, round-figured and green-eyed, while his immediate family knew him by his middle name, Filipe.
 He took part in football and beach volleyball, and worked as a lifeguard as a youth, later taking up golf.
+In football, he supports FC Porto and S.C.
+Espinho, the teams of his birthplace and residence, respectively.
 As of May 2022, he is married and has two children.

 A variety of sources dating from 2012, including SAPO's Polígrafo fact-checking website, Público, Expresso, Jornal de Negócios and Diário de Notícias maintain that in 2008, Montenegro was admitted into the Mozart Lodge, a Masonic lodge comprising politicians, businessmen and spies.
 In 2019, Montenegro denied being a Freemason.